 Whatever it is can wait.
-And if distractions while you’re driving can’t wait, pull over to a safe stop to attend to it before driving again.
+And if distractions while you’re driving, can’t stay, pull over to a safe stop to attend to it before driving again.

 3. Aware is care.

 Encourage your loved ones to be aware.
 We often hear we are not the greatest danger, but other drivers are.
-Communicate with your friends and family to be aware of their surroundings at all times.
+Please communicate with your friends and family to be mindful of their surroundings.
 This is a good life habit, anyway!

 Car Accident Lawyers Can Help You

 These 5 worst Virginia car accidents are swift reminders of the degree to which road danger can alter our lives.
 If a driver’s negligence caused you to get in an accident, help is available at Rutter Mills.
-With a free case evaluation, you can learn more about how a lawyer can help you.
+You can learn more about how a driving accident lawyer can help you with a free case evaluation.